CHEM 101

 Light and other forms of EM radiation show diffraction, which is a result of interference, and this is evidence that EM radiation is made up of waves.

-In-phase waveforms are shown adding together constructively,
+In-phase waveforms are shown adding together constructively, and out-of-phase waveforms canceling

 In-phase waveforms are shown adding together constructively, and out-of-phase waveforms canceling.
 In (i), two waveforms with the same wavelength λ and the same amplitude A add together to give a waveform with wavelength λ amplitude 2A since they are in phase - the crests and troughs of the two waveforms line up exactly along the x axis.
 In (ii), the bottom waveform is displaced along the x axis relative to the top waveform by exactly λ/2.
 The crests (maxima) of the top waveform then line up exactly with the troughs (minima) of the bottom waveform, and the waves cancel.

 The form of electromagnetic waves includes both an electric and a magnetic component.
-The electric component is an oscillating electric field, or electric field wave, and the magnetic component is an oscillating magnetic field.
-The oscillations (waves) travel in the same direction and at the same speed (c), have the same wavelength, are in phase, but are oriented perpendicular to one another.
+The electric component is an oscillating electric field, or electric field wave, and the magnetic component is also an oscillating magnetic field.
+These oscillations (waves) travel in the same direction and at the same speed (c), have the same wavelength, are in phase, but are oriented perpendicular to one another.

 Interaction of matter with light